EricSpencer00/DexVal/README.md

 - Then, make sure you are sharing the credentials for your Dexcom account, not the follower's account
 - You will need to make sure your password is not only numbers, as this will cause Pydexcom to not recognize your password

-You will need to install pydexcom and MySQL for all features to work, I installed MySQL using Homebrew on my Mac.
+You will need to install the requirements for all features to work, I installed MySQL using Homebrew on my Mac.

+For Mac:
 ```
+python3 -m venv venv
+source venv/bin/activate
-pip3 install pydexcom
+pip3 install -r requirements.txt
 ```
 ```
 brew install mysql